What Gateshead Council is doing

 We are committed to being carbon neutral by 2030

-We already have a.
-Since the plan was introduced in 2010, the Council's measured carbon emissions have reduced by 55%, exceeding the planned target.
+Since we started working towards being carbon neutral in 2010, our measured carbon emissions have reduced by 55%, exceeding the planned target.

-In response to the climate change emergency declared in 2019, we are committed to:
+In response to the Climate Emergency (PDF) [31KB] declared in 2019, we are committed to:

-- making the Council's activities carbon neutral by 2030
+- making our activities carbon neutral by 2030

-- achieving 100% clean energy across the Council's full range of functions by 2030
+- achieving 100% clean energy across our full range of functions by 2030

 - ensuring that all strategic decision, budgets and approaches to planning decisions are in line with a shift to zero carbon by 2030